demisto/content/Packs/Ransomware/Playbooks/playbook-Post_Intrusion_Ransomware_Investigation_README.md

 Playbook settings and mapping:
  For the operation of the playbook, the following data should be mapped to the relevant incident fields:
- Username - Users (incident field)
+Username - Usernames (common incident field)
- Hostname - Hosts (incident field)
+Hostname - Hostnames (common incident field)